Septimis/ULTIMATE-rock-paper-scissors/README.md

         - Upon winning with scissors, there is a 75% chance to gain an additional point, or a 20% chance to gain 2 additional points.
     - Rank V: Gro'noth, Destroyer of Worlds - 1000 xp to unlock
         - Upon losing with scissors, you have a 50% chance of gaining an additional point.
 If you win with scissors, there is a 50% chance to gain 2 additional points, and a 10% chance to win the game immedietly.
+#### Spells
+Each category has an equal chance to activate the spell.
+Flat experience gains will be added **AFTER** multipliers have been added.
+Experience multipliers will stack with each other at the end of the game.
+For example, suppose you cast a +10 experience spell, a x2 experience bonus, and a x4 experience bonus.
+Your final score would be calculated by: *5 x margin x purchased Experience Bonus' x 2 x 4 + 10*.
+Some spell effects are permanent such as the Dwayne cards and the reduced cost of an experience bonus.
+Once you have unlocked these, they will be removed from the pool of available spells and can no longer be cast.
+##### Common
+ - +1-5 xp bonus on a win THIS game.
+ - Set the background to a random (dark) color.
+ - Randomize the scores.
+(Caution!
+This could not go in your favor!)
+##### Rare
+ - +20 xp bonus on a win THIS game.
+ - Gain a x2 exp bonus THIS game.
+ - You will win the **next** draw this game.
+ - Reverse the scores.
+##### Epic
+ - Experience bonus costs 10 xp instead of 25 xp.
+ - Gain a x4 exp bonus THIS game.
+ - You win all draws THIS game.
+ - Set your opponents points to 0.
+##### Legendary
+ - Unlock Dwayne "The Rock" Johnson
+ - Unlock Dwayne "The Paper" Johnson
+ - Unlock Dwayne "The Scissors" Johnson
+ - Gain a x8 xp bonus THIS game.
+ - Unlock the SUPERMAN option THIS game.
 ---
 ## Education